SgtMoloch/MoveTheEquipment/README.md

 ## Usage
 1. Download MoveTheEquipment.zip from the Releases Page.
-2. Extract the zip folder into the Mods folder in your Railroder install directory.
+2. Ensure you have a Mods folder in your Railroader install directory.
 If you do no have this, you need to follow the instalation steps for Railloader.
+3. Extract the zip folder into your Railroader install directory, this should place a folder: MoveTheEquipment into the Mods folder.
-3. Run the game and enjoy no longer having company cars interfere with interchange deliveries.
+4. Run the game and enjoy no longer having company cars interfere with interchange deliveries.

 ## Notes
 1. This mod currently supports Railroader verison 2023.3.2a.
 This mod may break in future updates.
 I will do my best to continue to update this mod.